Industry Insights

 Wholesale Channel vs B2B on Shopify vs a wholesale app

-Native B2B on Shopify covers the essentials well.
-Where merchants still hit walls is deeper access control, catalog limits, and workflow.
-Here is how the retired channel, native B2B, and a dedicated wholesale app compare on the things wholesale operators actually ask about.
+Native B2B on Shopify covers the essentials well, and for a simple wholesale operation it wins on cost because it is included in your plan.
+Where merchants still hit walls is deeper access control, catalog limits, and workflow, and that is where a dedicated app earns its place.
+Here is how the retired channel, native B2B, and a wholesale app compare on the things wholesale operators actually ask about.

 CapabilityLegacy Wholesale ChannelB2B on Shopify (2026)Wholesale app (PortalSphere)